Applying Brave

 We have an FDA-approved treatment for tardive dyskinesia and Huntington’s disease chorea, as well as a robust pipeline including multiple compounds in mid-to-late phase clinical development across our core therapeutic areas.

-While others walk away from complex disease states, our team
+While others walk away

 • EE-CSWS typical onset occurs between the ages of two and four years old, with seizures occurring primarily during sleep.
 The seizures interfere with processes critical to learning and memory.
 Diagnosis of EE-CSWS is based on a unique electroencephalogram (EEG) pattern of electrical status epilepticus during sleep (ESES), together with cognitive stagnation and regression.
 Following puberty, seizure frequency tends to decline, however, developmental delays often remain.